Tokyo Two: Arrest and trial

 About a month after the news conference, Sato and Suzuki were arrested and charged with theft and trespassing.
 According to the activists, they were detained by police for 26 days, and were held without charge for 23 days.
 During that time, they also said they were questioned without a lawyer, tied to chairs, and interrogated for up to 12 hours a day.
 According to a United Nations human rights group, their treatment by Japanese authorities was arbitrary and contravened elements of the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights.
 Amnesty International also expressed its concern about their treatment and suggested that the detention and charges against Sato and Suzuki may have been aimed at intimidating activists.
 During his interrogation by police, Suzuki claims he was compared to the Aum Supreme Truth group, which committed poison gas attacks on the Tokyo subway.
 The two activists faced up to 18 months in prison.
-Sato stated on June 24, 2010, that, while he believes that he and Suzuki will be convicted, he has no regrets, because he believes that the "wrong-doing" had to be exposed.
+Sato stated on June 24, 2010, that, while he thinks that he and Suzuki will be convicted, he has no regrets, because he asserts that the "wrong-doing" had to be exposed.

-On September 6, 2010, they were found guilty of trespassing and of stealing whale meat they believed to have been illegally diverted from whaling research for personal profit.
+On September 6, 2010, they were found guilty of trespassing and of stealing whale meat they presume to have been illegally diverted from whaling research for personal profit.
 They were sentenced to one year in prison by the Aomori District Court, but the sentences were suspended for three years.
 They appealed the ruling on the basis that activists should not be punished for uncovering wrongdoing.
 On July 12, 2011, the Sendai Appellate Court rejected their appeal.